cristminix/gpt4dev-chat-backend/README.md

 - `POST /api/llm/conversations` - Create a new conversation
 - `GET /api/llm/conversations` - Get all conversations
 - `GET /api/llm/conversations/:id` - Get conversation by ID
+- `DELETE /api/llm/conversations/:id` - Delete conversation by ID (also deletes all related messages)
 - `POST /api/llm/conversations/:conversationId/messages` - Add a message to a conversation
 - `GET /api/llm/conversations/:conversationId/messages` - Get all messages in a conversation with participant info